F1yingCt/F1yingCt.github.io/_posts/2024-2-25-Skeleton-Sliding-Simulator.md

 This is the main part of my work in this project.
 A game engine, Unreal Engine 4, was employed for the development of the simulation software.

 We modified a Vehicle model to simplify the physical simulation of skeleton sliding.
 In our model, users' input will be regarded as lateral forces to control the steering.
-During the sliding, virtual skeleton's velocity and postures will be captured and send to the motion platform via User Datagram Protocol.
+During the sliding, virtual skeleton's velocity and postures will be captured and send to the motion platform.

 ![p2](https://s1.imagehub.cc/images/2024/12/16/ff8093b95ad1ee1cce31a4627a8cb1e6.md.png)